 To ensure availability on the first day of classes, please submit requests for new lists or additions to existing lists by:

-- Friday, May 3 for summer and Friday, August 2 for fall classes
+- Friday, August 1 for fall

 Lists turned in after these dates will be processed in the order of receipt unless: